gitacoco/major_studio/P1_Quantitative_data/README.md

 > * Data deficient (DD) – Not enough data to make an assessment of its risk of extinction
 > * Not evaluated (NE) – Has not yet been evaluated against the criteria.

+2. **To map the data precisely by coding**

-2. **Showcase Effects and Interaction Design** To make the virtual specimens more vivid, which means the experience of seeing the specimens could be more lifelike.
+3. **Showcase Effects and Interaction Design** To make the virtual specimens more vivid, which means the experience of seeing the specimens could be more lifelike.
 This issue could be solved by 3D display, which is a mature web technology.
 However, I think this is relying on the potential future work of Smithsonian.